In order to enrol at the University of Konstanz, all students (international and German) must have health insurance. There are several options:

 European insurance card (EHIC)

-If you are a citizen of a non-EU/EEA state and have a EHIC card, please bring the E 106 form with you from your home country.
+If you are a citizen of a non-EU/EEA state and have a EHIC card, please also bring the E 106 form with you from your home country and make sure it valid throughout the entire duration of your study visit at the University of Konstanz.
 If you need to apply for a residence permit in order to study in Germany, both documents serve as proof of health insurance.
-However in this case you will need a confirmation of exoneration from compulsory coverage, which you get at no costs from a German statutory health insurance company (AOK, TK, etc.).
-Please note, that this exoneration is irreversible and you can therfore henceforth never join the German statutory health insurance anymore.

 - You can apply for and receive statutory German health insurance before leaving your home country.

-- It only becomes effective at the beginning of the semester (01 October / 01 April) and once you have enrolled.
-If you arrive earlier, you will need travel insurance for the first few days in Germany.
+- It is valid at the earliest from the beginning of the semester (01 October/01 April) and from the date of enrolment.
+If you arrive in advance, you will need travel health insurance for the first few days in Germany.

 - You will not require a home address in Konstanz in order to apply for the health insurance.
 Simply identify “Konstanz” as your place of study.
 After registering, you will receive an email with your insurance certificate for presentation at the German embassy.

 - The statutory health insurance companies generally provide the same primary services.
 Additional services offered may differ.
-The policies may also differ in price (about 80 euros / month).
+They differ only slightly in the price of insurance for students.
 In Konstanz you will find the following health insurance companies:

 - AOK - Allgemeine Ortskrankenkasse